KomMonitor/web-client/README.md

-  "ssl-required": "external",  // SSL Setting, leave it to "external" "resource": "kommonitor-web-client",  // Keycloak resource/client name within upper realm "public-client": true, // Keycloak setting that client itself does not require authentication to access page "confidential-port": 0, // Keycloak setting that should not be modifed "admin-rolename": "administrator", // name of a Keycloak master realm user with admin rights for whole Keycloak instance "admin-rolepassword": "password" // password of a Keycloak master realm user with admin rights for whole Keycloak instance }
+  "ssl-required": "external",  // SSL Setting, leave it to "external" "resource": "kommonitor-web-client",  // Keycloak resource/client name within upper realm "public-client": true, // Keycloak setting that client itself does not require authentication to access page "confidential-port": 0 // Keycloak setting that should not be modifed }

 ```